 - More than 100 billion cardboard boxes are produced and used in the US alone annually, and still increasing due to booming eCommerce.

-- Manufacturing corrugated cardboard boxes consumes enormous amount of natural resources, trees, energy, water, petroleum, and labor.
+- Manufacturing cardboard consumes enormous amount of natural resources, trees, energy, water, petroleum, and labor.

 - Cardboard is the single largest component of municipal solid waste, emitting methane gas during decomposition.

-consume more than half amount of natural resources and emit more than half amount of pollutants into the air, water, and soil compared to making cardboard from trees.
+consume a half amount of natural resources and emit a half amount of pollutants into the air, water, and soil compared to making cardboard from trees.
 Recycling cardboard sounds great but still poses great negative impact to the environment.